High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Discussion

-Based on the complementary distribution, we hypothesize that the two clouds collided with each other $2 \times 10^5$ (=0.9 pc/4 km s$^{-1}$) yrs ago on a tentative assumption that the relative motion makes an angle of $45$ deg to the line of sight.
-This collision likely triggered formation of the three B--type stars and, possibly, the driving sources of the outflow as well as some of the YSOc near the interface regions of the two clouds.
+The projected displacement gives a collision timescale estimate, as shown by Fukui et al. (2018b).
+On the basis of complementary distribution, we hypothesize that the two clouds collided with each other $(0.8$ pc $\times \,2/\sqrt{3})/(1.5$ km s$^{-1}\,\times \, 2) = 0.3$ Myr ago at the latest, on a tentative assumption that the relative motion makes the same angle as that of the simulation (60$^\circ$) to the line of sight.
+This collision likely triggered formation of the three B-type stars and possibly the driving sources of the outflow as well as some of the YSOc near the interface regions of the two clouds.
 The stars far from the interface were possibly formed prior to the collision.
-The two B--type stars in NGC2068 are located toward $(l,b) = (205.33,-14.31)$, where a small $\rm CO$ clump overlaps after the displacement (Figure 4 (b)).
-The typical column density toward the collision spots is $10^{22}$ cm$^{-2}$ in the both components and is similar to that found in the other regions of single high-mass star formation by cloud--cloud collision (Fukui et al. 2017b).
-The B--type star in NGC2071 is located at $(l,b) = (205.17,-14.13)$, where the blue-shifted cloud is dense and the red-shifted one is less dense as seen in Figure 6.
-A possible scenario is that the collision happens between two uneven clouds having column densities of $10^{22}$ cm$^{-3}$ and $10^{21}$ cm$^{-3}$ as found in NGC6334 and NGC6357 (Fukui et al. 2018a) The boundary of the collisional area is not clearly specified toward the periphery of the clouds because part of the colliding cloud may be already dispersed by the collisional interaction.
-Ionization is perhaps not so important by considering the present low ultraviolet radiation of the B--type stars compared with O--type stars.
-We also note that the directions of the outflow driving sources are possibly toward the regions of cloud-cloud collision.
+The two B-type stars in NGC~2068 are located toward ($l, \, b$)=(205\fdg33, -14\fdg31), where a small CO clump overlaps after the displacement (Figure \ref{disp1}b) in the scenario.
+The typical column density toward the collision spots is 10$^{22}$ cm$^{-2}$ in both components, similar to that found in other regions of single high-mass star formation by CCC (Fukui et al. 2018b).
+On the contrary, the B-type star in NGC~2071 is located at ($l, \, b$)=(205\fdg17, -14\fdg13), where the blue-shifted cloud and the intermediate cloud are dense while the red-shifted one is less dense as seen in Figure 4.
+A possible scenario is that the collision happens between two uneven clouds having column densities of 10$^{22}$ and 10$^{21}$ cm$^{-2}$ as found in NGC~6334 and NGC~6357 (Fukui et al. 2018a).
+In NGC~6334 and NGC~6357, the boundary of the collisional area is not clearly specified toward the periphery of the clouds because part of the colliding clouds may be already dispersed by the collisional interaction.
+Ionization is perhaps not so important, considering the present low ultraviolet radiation of B-type stars compared with that of O-type stars.
+We also note that the directions of the outflow driving sources are possibly toward the regions of CCC.